Encoding

 Encode

-, which contains only the encoded swaps of the solutions.
-It does not build the full calldata.
+This returns a Vec<EncodedSolution> containing only the encoded swaps.
+It does **not ** build the full calldata.
 You must encode the full method call yourself.
-If you are using Permit2 for token transfers, you need to sign the permit object as well.
+If you use Permit2, you also need to sign the permit object.

 The full method call includes the following parameters, which act as execution guardrails: